Textualize/textual/docs/FAQ.md

 <a name="why-doesn't-textual-look-good-on-macos"></a>
 ## Why doesn't Textual look good on macOS?

-You may find that the default macOS Terminal.app doesn't render Textual apps (and likely other TUIs) very well, particularily when it comes to box characters.
+You may find that the default macOS Terminal.app doesn't render Textual apps (and likely other TUIs) very well, particuarily when it comes to box characters.
 For instance, you may find it displays misaligned blocks and lines like this:

 <img width="1042" alt="Screenshot 2023-06-19 at 10 43 02" src="https://github.com/Textualize/textual/assets/554369/e61f3876-3dd1-4ac8-b380-22922c89c7d6">